ahmadmssm/iOS_Bootstrap/README.md

 53. Event bus helper class.
 54. Added Skeleton helper class to add skeleton effect to UIViews, table and collection views.
 55. Added dropdown banner component.
-56. How to use, examples and documentation + references.
+56. How to use + examples + documentation + references.

 ## Upcoming features